puppetlabs/puppetdb/spec/commands.md

 fields of the [catalog wire format](catalog-wire-format.md).
 Extra fields are ignored.

+## "replace catalog", version 2

+The payload is expected to be a Puppet catalog, as either a JSON string or an object, conforming exactly to the [catalog wire format](catalog-wire-format.md).
+Extra or missing fields are an error.

 ## "replace facts", version 1

 The payload is expected to be a set of facts, as a JSON string, conforming to